 The evil eye existed in the whole region of Mesopotamia, especially Babylonia, Assyria and Chaldea.
 This historical region spreads across today’s Iraq, Kuwait, parts of Iran, Syria, and Turkey.

-And let’s not forget the Egyptian Eye of Horus, a powerful symbol for protection against all things evil, going back thousands of years.
-Among other places, this was painted on boats – which might be where Greeks took the idea from.
+And let’s not forget the Egyptian Eye of Horus, a powerful symbol for protection against the power of the evil, going back thousands of years.
+Among other places, this was painted on boats – which might be where Greeks took the idea from!

 Painted eye on a boat in Marsaxlokk, Malta